johnwargo/word-clock-neomatrix-wifi-desktop/docs/software.md

 ### Time Settings

-The settings in this section specify how the sketch deals with locale, time zone, and Daylight Savings Time (US).
+The settings in this section specify how the sketch deals with locale, time zone, and Daylight Savings Time.

 If you live in a country or territory that observes [Daylight Saving Time](https://en.wikipedia.org/wiki/Daylight_saving_time_by_country), adjust the following constant appropriately.
 Use 1 if you observe DST, 0 if you don't.